-This report is one of 27 community health profiles produced by the Urban Indian Health Institute (UIHI) to examine the health of American Indians/Alaska Natives (AI/AN) living in select urban counties.
+This health profile, produced by the Urban Indian Health Institute (UIHI), provides an overview of the health status of American Indians/Alaska Natives (Al/AN) living in select urban counties.
 These counties are served by the network of Title V urban Indian health organizations (UIHO) across the country.